offensive-packaging/documentation/wifiphisher/index.md

 Homepage: https://github.com/sophron/wifiphisher
 Repository: https://gitlab.com/kalilinux/packages/wifiphisher
 Architectures: all
-Version: 1.4+git20200611-0kali1
+Version: 1.4+git20220707-0kali1
 Metapackages: kali-linux-everything
 Icon: /images/kali-tools-icon-missing.svg
 PackagesInfo: |
  ### wifiphisher

-  This package contains a security tool that mounts automated phishing attacks against WiFi networks in order to obtain secret passphrases or other credentials.
+  This package contains a security tool that mounts automated phishing attacks against Wi-Fi networks in order to obtain secret passphrases or other credentials.
 It is a social engineering attack that unlike other methods it does not include any brute forcing.
 It is an easy way for obtaining credentials from captive portals and third party login pages or WPA/WPA2 secret passphrases.

- **Installed size:** `7.72 MB`
+ **Installed size:** `7.91 MB`
  **How to install:** `sudo apt install wifiphisher`

  {{< spoiler "Dependencies:" >}}
+ * cowpatty
  * dnsmasq-base
  * hostapd
  * iptables